niemopen/niem-open-training/Modules/01 - NIEM Training Introduction.md

 ## Purpose

-Deliver a course focused on developers and implementers who are interested in a deep-dive of NIEM and also deliver a NIEM 101 for executives and project mangagers.
+Deliver a course focused on developers and implementers who are interested in a deep-dive of NIEM and also deliver a NIEM 101 for executives and project managers.

 ## Supporting Documents